History of the United States Constitution: Ratification of the Constitution

 Article VII of the proposed constitution stipulated that only nine of the thirteen states would have to ratify for the new government to go into effect for the participating states.
 By the end of July 1788, eleven states had ratified the Constitution, and soon thereafter, the process of organizing the new government began.
 On September 13, 1788, the Congress of the Confederation certified that the new Constitution had been ratified by more than enough states for it to go into effect.
 Congress fixed the city of New York as the temporary seat of the new government and set the dates for the election of representatives and presidential electors.
 It also set the date for operations to begin under the new government.
 This occurred on March 4, 1789, when the First Congress convened.

 The membership of the new Congress was decidedly federalist.
 In the eleven-state (minus North Carolina and Rhode Island) Senate 20 were Federalist and two Anti-federalist (both from Virginia).
 The House included 48 Federalists and 11 Anti-federalists (from four states: Massachusetts, New York, South Carolina, and Virginia).
 On April 6 the House and Senate held a joint meeting to count the electoral vote.
 George Washington was unanimously elected the first president, even receiving the electoral vote of ardent anti-federalist Patrick Henry.
 John Adams of Massachusetts was elected vice president.
 Both were sworn into office on April 30, 1789.
-The business of setting up the new government was completed.

 Anti-Federalists' fears of personal oppression by Congress were allayed by twelve amendments passed under the floor leadership of James Madison during the first session of Congress.
 The ten of these that were ratified by the required number of state legislatures became known as the Bill of Rights.
 Objections to a potentially remote federal judiciary were reconciled with 13 federal courts (11 states, plus Maine and Kentucky), and three federal riding circuits out of the Supreme Court: Eastern, Middle and South.
 Suspicion of a powerful federal executive was answered by Washington's cabinet appointments of once-Anti-Federalists Edmund Jennings Randolph as Attorney General and Thomas Jefferson as Secretary of State.
 What Constitutional historian Pauline Maier termed a national "dialogue between power and liberty" had begun anew.